jtgry/AAS/_html_pages/local-chapters/index.md

 ### East Alabama

 Meetings are held on second Tuesdays (except December and June through August) at 7:00pm at the Lee County Historical Society's 'Trade Building' in Loachapoka (two-story brick next to the Post Office on Hwy 14 six miles west of Auburn).
 Details of upcoming events and meetings are posted on the chapter's Facebook page - [East Alabama Chapter of the Alabama Archaeological Society](https://www.facebook.com/EastAlabamaArchaeology/?hc_ref=SEARCH).
-Contact: Teresa Paglione [tlpaglione@gmail.com](mailto:tlpaglione@gmail.com)
+Contact: Glenn Drummond [glenn@patent-1871.com](mailto:glenn@patent-1871.com?subject=East%20Alabama%20AAS%20Chapter)

 ### Huntsville